 In 2010, the Christopher Cuffe Foundation helped to fund the successful 10-week ethics pilot run by St James Ethics Centre and the Federation of P&C Associations in NSW.
-The foundation has also been an early and generous supporter of Primary Ethics during its first few years.
+The foundation was also an early and generous supporter of Primary Ethics during its first few years.

 Rob is an advisor to the Tibet Information Office in Australia, the current Chairman Of Dalai Lama in Australia and a member of the National Advisory panel at Social Ventures Australia.
 He currently manages a trading organisation which is 100% owned by a charitable foundation.

 Rob strongly believes in the importance of teaching ethics to children and contributed to Primary Ethics from late 2013.
-Since April 2015, he has also been donating Primary Ethics office space in our new office in Potts Point.
+Since April 2015, he has also been donating Primary Ethics office space, first in Potts Point then Paddington.

 Peter Joseph AM

-Peter Joseph AM joined the board of The Ethics Centre in 1994 and became its chairman in 1996, a position he still holds today.
+Peter Joseph AM joined the board of The Ethics Centre in 1994 and became its chairman in 1996, a position he still holds.